 Provision and support exists throughout the school for students with special educational needs and disabilities.
 SEND provision is an integral part of our overall school provision.
 Teachers use the SEND data we collect from primary schools and our own information and assessments to plan lessons and differentiate provision for students with SEND.

-The provision may be in the form of extra classes, specifically designed extension opportunities, specific support or self-supported study, literacy enhancement programmes, one to one tuition, mentoring.
+The provision may be, but not exclusive to, extra classes, specifically designed extension opportunities, specific support or self-supported study, literacy enhancement programmes, one to one tuition, mentoring.
 We aim to be quick at identifying under-achievement and addressing it at individual or group level.

 We offer in-class support with a team of highly dedicated Learning Support Assistants.